wordofwarning/wordofwarning.org/current/2020-domestic/july/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Domestic" # the name of the artist or company
-show: "New live work from home." # the name of the show
+show: "New work, live from home." # the name of the show
 artist_size: 1
 show_size: 5
 header_image: "LDT.jpg"